Key information

 Part of a team

-The saying ‘it takes a village, to raise a child’ is never more important than it is when caring for a child or young person within Out of Home Care (OoHC).
+The saying ‘it takes a village, to raise a child’ is never more important than it is when caring for a child or young person.

 A foster carer needs to be able to work alongside the child or young person, their family and Child Safety Officer (CSO) to meet agreed goals for the child or young person.
-Carers also need to work closely with a team of therapeutic supports and services to be able to offer a positive environment so the child or young person can thrive.
-A carer must be willing to learn different ways of interacting with and managing a child who has experienced trauma.
+Foster carers also need to work closely with a team of therapeutic supports and services to be able to offer a positive environment in which the child or young person can thrive.
+A foster carer must be willing to learn different ways of interacting with and supporting a child who has experienced trauma and be open to professional advice about their techniques and approaches.

 The child or young person has an assigned CSO who is responsible for making sure that their physical, psychological, emotional and educational needs are met.
-They will also work with you to organise contact visits with family members and talk with you about legal matters, meetings or restoration.
+They will also work with you to organise contact visits with family members and talk with you about legal matters, meetings or restoring the child or young person to their family.

 As a carer you will also be supported by the provider you deliver foster care through.
-They will help you to navigate the role of being a carer and build your connection with the child or young person in your care.
+They will help you to navigate the role of being a foster carer and build your connection with the child or young person and their Care Team.

 Each child or young person will have a Care Team to support them to be safe and well.
 Foster carers are a central member of the Care Team.